2. French Inheritance Laws

 Prior to this law, if you were already in a civil partnership from elsewhere you could not then enter into a French civil partnership to obtain relief from inheritance taxes.

-The new law is retrospective, so all civil partnerships entered into prior to this date are recognised.
+The law is retrospective, so all civil partnerships entered into prior to 2009 are recognised.

 Nevertheless, even a French civil partnership (PACS) does not grant automatic rights of inheritance to a surviving partner.